As you know if you’re read my blog at all, I am very passionate about making sure a Dachshund gets enough exercise.

 However, my Dachshunds – and I’ve seen many who can do the same – can easily hike or walk for 1-2 hours a day or more.

-In fact, my dogs are so used to exercising for longer, they can hike up a steep hill for 4 or 5 hours and still have energy to sprint back to the car.
+In fact, my dogs are so used to exercising for longer they can hike up a steep hill for 4 or 5 hours and still have energy to sprint back to the car.

 Of course, puppies, senior dogs, and dogs with health issues may need less exercise or be incapable of doing that much.

-The general rule for puppies is 5 minutes of activity for every month of age, up to twice a day.
+The general exercise rule for puppies is 5 minutes of activity for every month of age, up to twice a day.

 Most senior dogs still need at least 30 minutes of exercise a day but they may need that broken up into 2-3 sessions a day and to go at a slower pace.